← Back to All Blog Posts

 Manual route planning is inefficient and time-consuming even for small businesses.
 Route planning and optimization challenges may vary depending on the business's size, but the same fundamental challenges apply in most situations.

-• Having to use various systems in their daily routines such as messaging apps, paper proof of delivery, or a stand-alone proof of delivery solutions and delivery lists
+• Having to use disparate systems in their daily routines such as messaging apps, paper proof of delivery, or a stand-alone proof of delivery solutions and delivery lists

-• Driving through routes that are far from optimal, which causes overlaps, backtracking, and delays
+• Driving through routes that are far from optimal, which can cause overlaps, backtracking, and delays

 • Using a complex built-navigation interface or relying on both the driver assignment printout and their preferred navigational apps like Waze, Google Maps, or Apple Maps